Criticism of the BBC: Inaccurate reporting by Jeremy Bowen

 In April 2009, the Editorial Standards Committee of the BBC Trust published a report on three complaints brought against two news items involving Jeremy Bowen, the Middle East Editor for BBC News.
 The complaints included 24 allegations of inaccuracy or partiality, of which three were fully or partially upheld.
 The BBC Trust's editorial standards committee found that Bowen's radio piece "had stated his professional view without qualification or explanation, and that the lack of precision in his language had rendered the statement inaccurate" and that the online article should have explained the existence of alternative views and that it had breached the rules of impartiality.
 However, the report did not accuse Bowen of bias.
 The website article was amended, and Bowen did not face any disciplinary measures.

 Primark and child labour fake news

 In 2011, after three years of Primark's effort, the BBC acknowledged that its award-winning investigative journalism report of Indian child labour use by the retailing giant was a fake.
-BBC apologised to Primark, Indian suppliers and its viewers.
+The BBC apologised to Primark, Indian suppliers and its viewers.